bobbl/rudolv/README.md

 | not taken branch   | BEQ, ...        | 1      |
 | barrel shifter     | SLL, SRL, SRA   | 1      |
 | arithmetic         | ADD, ...        | 1      |

-Edit `config.mk` if the tools are not in the search path.